abdxzi/Node-REST-API/README.md

 # Node-REST-API
 A Simple Node+MySQL API For Library book managment.
-It stores id,name,author,reviews of books in mysql database
+It stores id,name,author,reviews of books in mysql database and manage the database using sequelize module.

 ## Installation